Sciss/Patterns/README.md

 - there should be a unit test verifying correct production of values
 - there should be a unit test verifying correct reaction to `reset`
 - there should be a unit test verifying correct serialization

+## to-do / things to explore

+- stream caching in order to avoid excessive forks at the expansion.
+We would cache one or two elements, so that stuff such as `a + a` would only require a single a expansion of `a` (and of the inputs of `a` accordingly).
+This would hopefully speed things up a bit.